JulioGuillermo/godeep/README.md

 	fmt.Println(o, outputs[i])
 }

-// Train the model
+// Training the model
 fmt.Println("###########")
-start := time.Now() // Lets see how long it take err := m.Train(inputs, outputs, 100_000, 0, 0.001, 0.4)
+start := time.Now() // Let's see how long it take err := m.Train(inputs, outputs, 100_000, 0, 0.001, 0.4)
 if err != nil {
 	panic(err)
 }
-fmt.Println(time.Since(start)) // It most take about a second fmt.Println("###########")
+fmt.Println(time.Since(start)) // It must take about a second fmt.Println("###########")

-// Test the model after train
-for i, in := range inputs {
+// Test the model after training for i, in := range inputs {
 	o, err := m.Predict(in)
 	if err != nil {